hovietanh1991/angular-new-feature-example/README.md

-# Angular - New Feature Example
+# Angular Zoneless + Performance test with lighthouse

 This project is to evaluate some new features of Angular: Control Flow, Signal, Standalone component, Zoneless, lazy loading.
 These features will be integrated in an [Angular example application](https://v17.angular.io/guide/example-apps-list) in order.